At a Glance - Word Problems

 A square has area 2x + 4 and side length 10.
 Find x.

 Find the radius of the circle shown below.
-The hypotenuse of the triangle has length 9.
+The hypotenuse of the triangle has length 9, and the base of the triangle has length 8.

 A boat left port and sailed due west for 2 hours at 10 mph, then sailed north for 3 hours.
 It didn't want to sail in a straight line to its destination, because it was trying to avoid another boat it dated a few months back.
 Awkward.
 The boat ended up 25 miles away from port as the crow flies (along a straight line).
 While the boat was sailing north, how fast was it sailing?